teramoby/speedle-plus/CONTRIBUTING.md

 ## Issues

-If you hit a bug or have an enhancement request then file a [GitHub issue](https://github.com/oracle/speedle/issues).
+If you hit a bug or have an enhancement request then file a [GitHub issue](https://github.com/teramoby/SpeedlePlus/issues).

 If you report a bug, please include:

-1. Version of Speedle
+1. Version of SpeedlePlus
 2. Issue Description
 3. Reproducible Environment and Steps
 4. Expected behavior